FaithKovi/aws-bootcamp-cruddur-2023/journal/week1.md

 cd ..
 ```

-- make sure to unlock the port on the port tab
+- made sure to unlock the port on the port tab
-- open the link for 4567 in your browser
+- opened the link for 4567 in my browser
 - append to the url to `/api/activities/home`
-- you should get back json
+- I got back json

 ## Containerize backend
 ### Add Dockerfile

-Create a file here: `backend-flask/Dockerfile`
+Created a file here: `backend-flask/Dockerfile`

 ```dockerfile
 FROM python:3.10-slim-buster